 Multi-Layered Ghost Signs

 Another interesting phenomenon (which is also fairly common for ghost signs in the West) is multi-layered ghost signs—when even older signs are visible under newer layers of paint and words.
 Signs were repainted regularly to keep up to date with the latest design and color trends, as well as to stay up to date with the shop’s available products and services.

 This hat ghost sign is my favorite—note the ghosts of hats visible under the top layer of paint:

-A unique feature of Lviv’s (Galicia’s) hand-painted signs is the presence of painted stripes, which designated certain kinds of stores.
+A unique feature of Lviv’s (and Galicia’s) hand-painted signs is the presence of painted stripes, which designated certain kinds of stores.
 More about Lviv’s painted stripes can be found here.